ohirose/dld/README.md

 - 2nd argument: The matrix of size MD x K corresponding to shape variations.
 - 3rd argument: The mean shape represented as a vector of size MD.

 Only tab-separated files are accepted.
 A column of the matrix required for the 3rd argument MUST be the eigenvector multiplied by the square root of the corresponding eigenvalue.
-The multiplication of the eigenvalue are required for imposing the Tikonov regularizer which plays a role in the smooth displacement field.
+The multiplication of the eigenvalue are required for imposing the Tikhonov regularizer which plays a role in the smooth displacement field.

 ### Parameters